Emergency Shelter

 Email: info@cmhamiddlesex.ca

 Once an individual is registered in an emergency bed, they may request to be put on the waiting list for a transitional room.
-Transitional room eligibility is assessed on an individual basis, and reviewed at 3 month intervals.
+Transitional room eligibility is assessed on an individual basis and reviewed at 3-month intervals.
 The Centre of Hope has 66 transitional rooms for men and women.
-Transitional rooms are available for a maximum stay of 1 year on a pay-to-stay basis, for a cost of CA $500.00 per month.
+Transitional rooms are available for a maximum stay of 1 year on a pay-to-stay basis, for a cost of CA$500.00 per month.

 Tel: 519-661-0343

-Joseph’s House provides temporary accommodation, support, information and orientation programs to newly arrived government-assisted refugees in a friendly, supportive, and multi-cultural atmosphere.
-Joseph’s House is part of the London Cross Cultural Learner Centre (CCLC) which is a registered charity, with a mission to provide integration services and support to newcomers, as well as promote intercultural awareness and understanding.
+Joseph’s House provides temporary accommodation, support, information and orientation programs to newly arrived government-assisted refugees in a friendly, supportive, and multicultural atmosphere.
+Joseph’s House is part of the London Cross-Cultural Learner Centre (CCLC), which is a registered charity with a mission to provide integration services and support to newcomers, as well as promote intercultural awareness and understanding.

 It also provides assistance in accessing permanent housing in the community, and settlement resources.
-Residents are charged rent, according the Ontario Works rates, and they are required to provide their own food, as well as do their own cooking and cleaning.
+Residents are charged rent, according to the Ontario Works rates, and they are required to provide their own food, as well as do their own cooking and cleaning.

 Tel: 519-432-1133